AndreiDrang/python-rucaptcha/README.md

 pip install python-rucaptcha
 ```

+## How to use?

+Is described in the [documentation-website](https://andreidrang.github.io/python-rucaptcha/).

 ## How to test?

 1. You need set ``RUCAPTCHA_KEY`` in your environment(get this value from you account).